Skype says user information safe in Syrian Electronic Army hack

-LOS ANGELES, Jan 2 (Reuters) - A day after the Syrian Electronic Army said it had hacked into Skype’s social media accounts, the Internet calling service acknowledged on Thursday it had been hit with a “cyber attack” but said no user information was compromised.
+LOS ANGELES (Reuters) - A day after the Syrian Electronic Army said it had hacked into Skype’s social media accounts, the Internet calling service acknowledged on Thursday it had been hit with a “cyber attack” but said no user information was compromised.

 A Tweet posted on Skype’s official Twitter feed on Wednesday read: “Don’t use Microsoft emails (hotmail, outlook), They are monitoring your accounts and selling the data to the governments.
 More details soon. #SEA”